x

 • Being physically hurt in the event or watching someone else get hurt

-• Having a personal or family history of other mental health issues, such as anxiety, depression, or substance use
+• Having a personal or family history of mental health problems, such as anxiety, depression, or substance use

 • Lacking a healthy support system after the event